xl4kj/doc-ci-cd-workflow-playground/docs/en/credential-revocation.rst

     - **Description**
     - **Reference**
   * - **alg**
     - A digital signature algorithm identifier such as per IANA "JSON Web Signature and Encryption Algorithms" registry.
-It MUST be one of the supported algorithms in Section :ref:`Cryptographic Algorithms <supported_algs>` and MUST NOT be set to ``none`` or to a symmetric algorithm (MAC) identifier.
+It MUST be one of the supported algorithms in Section :ref:`Cryptographic Algorithms <algorithms:Cryptographic Algorithms>` and MUST NOT be set to ``none`` or to a symmetric algorithm (MAC) identifier.
     - [:rfc:`7515`], [:rfc:`7517`].
   * - **typ**
     - It MUST be set to `status-assertion+jwt`.
     - [:rfc:`7515`], [:rfc:`7517`], `OAUTH-STATUS-ASSERTION`_.

 .. list-table::
+  :class: longtable
   :widths: 20 60 20
   :header-rows: 1

   * - **Payload**
     - **Description**
     - **Reference**
   * - **iss**
     - It MUST be set to the identifier of the Credential Issuer.
     - :rfc:`9126` and :rfc:`7519`.
   * - **iat**
     - UNIX Timestamp with the time of JWT issuance.
     - :rfc:`9126` and :rfc:`7519`.
   * - **exp**
     - UNIX Timestamp with the expiry time of the JWT.
 It MUST be greater than the value set for `iat`.
     - :rfc:`9126` and :rfc:`7519`.
   * - **credential_hash**
     - Hash value of the Credential the Status Assertion is bound to.
     - `OAUTH-STATUS-ASSERTION`_.
   * - **credential_hash_alg**
     - The Algorithm used for hashing the Credential to which the Status Assertion is bound.
 The value SHOULD be set to ``sha-256``.
     - `OAUTH-STATUS-ASSERTION`_.
   * - **credential_status_type** [#]_
     - Numerical value indicating the validity of the Credential linked to the Status Assertion describing its state, mode, condition or stage.
 All values taken from IANA "OAuth Status Types" registry for Status List values (see Section 7 of `TOKEN-STATUS-LIST`_) MAY be supported.
 Values from ``0x00`` to ``0x02`` MUST be supported with the following meaning:

       - ``0x00 - VALID``: The status of the Digital Credential is valid, correct or legal.
       - ``0x01 - INVALID``: The status of the Digital Credential is revoked, annulled, taken back, recalled or cancelled.
 This state is irreversible.
       - ``0x02 - SUSPENDED``: The status of the Digital Credential is temporarily invalid, hanging, debarred from privilege.
 This state is reversible.

     - This Specification, `TOKEN-STATUS-LIST`_ .
   * - **credential_status_detail**
     - REQUIRED only if **credential_status_type** is not set to `0x00`.
 Object containing detailed information about the status of the Credential.
 It contains:

         - **state**: (REQUIRED).
 String value of the Credential status.
 It is used to convey a more granular representation of a Digital Credential status, for example "revoked", "annulled", "debarred", etc. or in case of application specific Credential states.
 The Credential Issuer MUST provide a list of status supported for the issued Credential in the Credential Issuer Metadata.
         - **description**: (REQUIRED).
 String containing the description of the Credential status.
     - `OAUTH-STATUS-ASSERTION`_.
   * - **cnf**
     - JSON object containing confirmation methods.
 The sub-member contained within `cnf` member, such as `jwk` for JWT, MUST match with the one provided within the related Digital Credential.
 Other confirmation methods can be utilized when the referenced Digital Credential supports them, in accordance with the relevant standards.
     - Section 3.1 of :rfc:`7800` and Section 3.1 of :rfc:`8747`.

 .. warning::
   .. [#] This specification uses ``credential_status_type`` instead of ``credential_status_validity`` currently supported in `OAUTH-STATUS-ASSERTION`_ as the value is semantically a status type and not a boolean.

 Below a non-normative example of a Status Assertion Response object in JWT format, with the headers and payload represented in JSON and without applying the signature.